 Nothing has gone wrong here.

 I think I first heard this statement from Abraham Hicks.
-It’s a sentence, and a thought that you can reach for when shit hits the fan.
+It’s the perfect thought you can reach for when things really start to fall apart.
 And when you are planning a wedding, I promise you that will happen.
-There is just something so sweet and magical about wedding planning but also so hard and overwhelming.
-Weddings make people a little crazy and I think it’s because weddings make people reflective about their pasts, their futures, their hopes, their dreams, their regrets, their heartbreaks.
+Planning your big day is sweet and magical but also hard and overwhelming.
+And most of that hard stuff comes from other people- weddings make people a little crazy.
+I think it’s because weddings make people reflective about their pasts, their futures, their hopes, their dreams, their regrets, their heartbreaks.
 It gets people all hyped about money- are you spending too much, not enough.
 It also gets people weirdly wound up about social status and protocol.
 People want to jockey for position and be in the inner circle, in the know, proximity to the bride and groom becomes valuable.
 And everyone has an opinion about how things SHOULD be done.
 How traditions or rituals should be, and how things should look- suddenly everyone is a tastemaker and trend spotter.
 It’s just a lot.
 Which is how we end up with wedding drama.
+And spun out brides.

 And then you can relax into it.
 And make calmer, more intentional choices, be more generous in your emotional reactions, have more productive conversations.
 And most importantly, enjoy your wedding planning experience.